 ENL 2022.
 BRITISH LITERATURE II: 3 Credits.
 3 Hours.
-(On Demand)

-This course is a study of selected masterpieces of English literature from the Romantic Era to the Modern Era.
+(On Demand) This course is a study of selected masterpieces of English literature from the Romantic Era to the Modern Era.
 This is not a sequel course and may be taken without having taken ENL 2011.
+Prerequisite: Minimum grade of "C" in ENC 1102 or CRW 2001.

 ENT 1000.
 INTRODUCTION TO ENTREPRENEURSHIP: 3 Credits, 3 Hours.
-(Summer)

-This course exposes students to the knowledge and skills necessary to become a successful entrepreneur.
+(Summer) This course exposes students to the knowledge and skills necessary to become a successful entrepreneur.
 Students will gain an understanding of the stages of the entrepreneurial process through a practical, hands-on learning environment.
 This includes gaining knowledge on the challenges of entrepreneurship, such as idea and product development, building business models, determining marketing prospects through research, discovering funding opportunities, legal concerns and other management issues.
 Students will also develop the skills necessary to turn the idea/opportunity into a viable venture through strategic planning and implementation.